Last Updated on 11 October 2024 by Cycloscope

 2. Beitou Hot Spring Area and Yangmingshan National Park

-It is here that all the hot springs in Taipei area are, mostly inside the hotels but with one public bath really worth visiting (nice local lifestyle insight and terrific sulfuric water).
+It is here that all the hot springs in the Taipei area are, mostly inside the hotels but with one public bath really worth visiting (nice local lifestyle insight and terrific sulfuric water).

 Hiking Yangmingshan is very scenic and not too hard, it takes around 120/180 minutes to get to the other side, where another public hot spring is located.
-From there you can catch R5, S15 or S17, which will bring you back to the Taipei subway system.
+From there you can catch R5, S15, or S17, which will bring you back to the Taipei subway system.

 Check our full article about